numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 On Performance Measures
 =======================

 Evaluating performance of algorithms entails having measures that represent the performance of each algorithm.
-Our prerequisites for **performances measures** within COCO are the following:
+Our requirements for **performances measures** within COCO_ are the following.
+A performance measure should be

- * We want performance measures to be quantitative as opposed to simple ranking of algorithms.
-Ideally we want a ratio scale to be able to state "Algorithm A is x times better than Algorithm B" (opposed to interval or ordinal scale, [STE1946]_).
-This performance measure should have wide variation (i.e., for example, with typical values ranging not only between 0.98 and 1.0) [#]_
+ * quantitative, as opposed to a simple ranking of algorithms.
+   Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal scale) [STE1946]_, which allows to state that "Algorithm A is :math:`x` times better than Algorithm B".
+ * assuming a wide variation of values (i.e., for example, typical values should not only range between 0.98 and 1.0) [#]_,
- * We want to be able to interpret performance measure, in particular by having a meaning and semantics attached to the numbers
+ * interpretable, in particular by having a meaning and semantics attached to the measured numbers,
- * We want relevant and meaningful measures with respect to the "real world"
+ * relevant and meaningful with respect to the "real world",
- * that are in addition as simple as possible.
+ * as simple as possible.

 ..
 Following [HAN2009]_, we advocate **performance measures** that are

 ..
 Tea: Can we give some more explanation here?

-For these reasons we measure **runtime** to reach a target value, that is the number of function evaluations needed to reach a quality indicator target value denoted as fixed-target scenario in the following.
-Runtime is well-interpretable meaningful with respect to the real-world as it is proportional to the time needed to solve a problem but avoids the shortcomings of CPU measurements that are depends on parameters like programming langage, coding style, ... that are difficult to control.
-It also has a ratio scale.
+The **runtime** to reach a target value, that is, the number of function evaluations needed to reach a quality indicator target value satisfy these requirements.
+Runtime is well-interpretable and meaningful with respect to the real-world as it is proportional to the time needed to solve a problem, but avoids the shortcomings of CPU measurements that depend on parameters like programming langage, coding style, machine, etc. that are difficult to control.

-.. [#] The transformation :math:`x\mapsto\log(1-x)` can alleviate the problem
+.. [#] The transformation :math:`x\mapsto\log(1-x)` could alleviate the problem
-  in this case, given it actually zooms in mostly on relevant values.
+  in this case, given it actually zooms in on relevant values.

 .. _sec:verthori:

 Fixed-Budget versus Fixed-Target Approach
 -----------------------------------------

-.. for collecting data and making measurements from experiments:

-Our choice of performance measure is related to the so-called fixed-budget versus fixed-target scenarios.
-Starting from some convergence graphs, which plot the quality indicator (to be minimized) against the number of function evaluations, we have two different approaches to measure performance.
+Starting from convergence graphs, which plot the evolution of the quality indicator (to be minimized) against the number of function evaluations, there are (only) two approaches to measure the performance.

 **fixed-budget approach**
     We fix a budget of function evaluations,